SuperSwiftDev/WebCompiler/README.md

-# Note

-Working on the next version at [SuperSwiftDev/WebCompiler/tree/next](https://github.com/SuperSwiftDev/WebCompiler/tree/next).

 # Web Compiler

 A static-site compiler that treats HTML like code — composable, inspectable, and compiled with full semantic context.

-**Web Compiler** is designed for developers, document authors, and small digital teams who want full control over their markup without the rigidity of CMSs, the noise of Markdown-based SSGs, or the overhead of JS frameworks.
+**Web Compiler** is designed for developers who want full control over their static sites without the rigidity of CMSs, the noise of Markdown-based SSGs, or the overhead of JS frameworks.

 This is the spiritual successor to [Subscript HTML](https://github.com/subscript-publishing/subscript-html), originally built for publishing academic notes with embedded math, graphs, and textbook-style structure — now re-imagined as a general-purpose static site compiler.